Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Degeneration formula for nodal Gromov--Witten theory

-Jun Li's degeneration formula \cite{JunLi} relates Gromov--Witten theory of the general fibers $W_t$ for $t \neq 0$ with the relative Gromov--Witten theories of the pairs $(Y_1,D)$ and $(Y_2,D)$ given by the components of the special fiber relative to their common intersection.
+Jun Li's degeneration formula \cite{JunLi} (motivated by earlier work in symplectic geometry by \cite{IonelParker, LiRuan}) relates the Gromov--Witten theory of the general fibers $W_t$ for $t \neq 0$ to the relative Gromov--Witten theories of the pairs $(Y_1,D)$ and $(Y_2,D)$ given by the components of the special fiber relative to their common intersection.
 We review below the degeneration formula, first at the level of virtual cycles, and then at the level of numerical invariants.

-We first recall the notion of expanded degeneration of the special fiber $W_0$, which is parallel to the notion of expanded degeneration of a pair $(X,D)$ reviewed in \S \ref{subsec: Moduli spaces of relative stable maps}.
-Let $\bP$ be the $\PP^1$-bundle over $D$ defined by $\bP:= \PP(N_{D|Y_1} \oplus \cO_D)$, where $N_{D|Y_1}$ is the normal line bundle to $D$ in $Y_1$.
-Note that the normal line bundle to $D$ in $Y_2$ is $N_{D|Y_2}=N_{D|Y_1}^\vee$.
-The bundle $\bP$ has two natural disjoint sections: one with normal bundle $N_{D|Y_1}^\vee$, called the zero section, and the other with normal bundle $N_{D|Y_1}$, called the infinity section.
+We first recall the notion of an {\em expanded degeneration} of the special fiber $W_0$, which is parallel to the notion of expanded degeneration of a pair $(X,D)$ reviewed in \S \ref{subsec: Moduli spaces of relative stable maps}.
+Let $\bP$ be the $\PP^1$-bundle over $D$ defined by where $N_{D|Y_1}$ is the normal line bundle to $D$ in $Y_1$.
+The normal line bundle to $D$ in $Y_2$ satisfies

+The bundle $\bP$ has two natural disjoint sections: one with normal bundle $N_{D|Y_1}^\vee$, called the zero section, and another with normal bundle $N_{D|Y_1}$, called the infinity section.
 For every $l \in \Z_{\geq 0}$, let $\bP_l$ be the variety obtained by gluing together $l$ copies of $\bP$, where the infinity section of the $i$th component is glued to the zero section of the $(i + 1)$st for all $1 \leq i\leq l-1$.
 The \emph{$l$-step expanded degeneration} of the special fiber $W_0$ along $D$ is the variety $W_0[l]$ obtained by gluing $Y_1$ along $D$ to $\bP_l$ along the zero section of the first copy of $\bP$, and gluing $Y_2$ along $D$ to $\bP_l$ along the infinity section of the last copy of $\bP$.